 All materials contained on this site are distributed and transmitted "as is," without any representation as to completeness or accuracy and without warranty or guarantee of any kind.
 The City and County of Denver is not responsible for any error or omission on this site or for the use or interpretation of the results of any research conducted here.

-The Denver Police Department strives to make accident data as accurate as possible, but there is no avoiding the introduction of errors into this process, which relies on data furnished by many people and that cannot always be verified.
+The Denver Police Department strives to make motor vehicle crash data as accurate as possible, but there is no avoiding the introduction of errors into this process, which relies on data furnished by many people, and cannot always be verified.
 Data on this site are updated Monday through Friday, adding new incidents and updating existing data with information gathered through the investigative process.

-Not surprisingly, accident data become more accurate over time, as new crashes are reported and more information comes to light during investigations.
+Not surprisingly, data become more accurate over time, as new incidents are reported and more information comes to light during investigations.

-Accidents that occurred at least 30 days ago tend to be the most accurate, although records are returned for incidents that happened yesterday.
-This dynamic nature of accident data means that content provided here today will probably differ from content provided a week from now.
+Incidents that occurred at least 30 days ago tend to be the most accurate, although records are returned for incidents that happened yesterday.
+For motor vehicle crashes that are still under investigation and involve a serious bodily or fatal injury, some attributes will appear as, "UNDER INVESTIGATION."
+This is to help ensure that any court proceedings related to these incidents are not inadvertently hindered.
+Once the investigation is closed, all of the incident's attributes will be visible.
+This dynamic nature of motor vehicle crash data means that content provided here today will probably differ from content provided a week from now.
 Likewise, content provided on this site will probably differ somewhat from crime statistics published elsewhere by the City and County of Denver, even though they draw from the same database.

-Accident locations reflect the approximate locations of the crash but are not mapped to actual location of the accident.
-Certain accidents may not appear on maps if there is insufficient detail to establish a specific, mappable location.
+Motor vehicle crash locations reflect the approximate location and are not mapped to the actual location of the incident.
+Certain incidents may not appear on maps if there is insufficient detail to establish a specific, mappable location.

 |Author||City and County of Denver, Denver Police Department / Data Analysis Unit|